-The above notwithstanding, the company remains a money spinner with very good exposure to faster growing parts of the beer world.
+The above notwithstanding, AB InBev remains a money spinner with very good exposure to faster growing parts of the beer world.
 I mean, over 60% of EBIT comes from Central America, South America and Asia Pacific.
-BUD commands huge shares in many of those markets, especially in countries like Brazil via its 62% share of Brahma owner Ambev.
+The firm commands huge shares in many of those markets, especially in countries like Brazil via its 62% share of Brahma owner Ambev.
 It remains very well placed in a host of African countries too following the SAB deal.
-Now, the cost advantages that come with this lead to very high profit margins versus peers, and hopefully good growth prospects too.
-Obviously beer consumption in many of those emerging markets remains well below levels in developed markets.
+Now, the cost advantages that come with this lead to very high profit margins versus peers, and hopefully good growth prospects on top.
+Beer consumption in many of those emerging markets remains well below levels in developed markets.

 A Tough 2020

-2020 was clearly a year to forget for BUD, especially the first half.
-COVID came at a bad time for the firm – with the pandemic simply one more setback on top of the issues mentioned above.
+2020 was clearly a year to forget for AB InBev, especially the first half.
+COVID came at a bad time for the firm, with the pandemic simply one more setback on top of the issues mentioned above.
 The on-trade was hit badly in a bunch of markets, while currency headwinds also hit the reported USD numbers.
 Note that the US dollar only represents around a third of sales here.

 In terms of the hard numbers, the company sold just under 531 million hectoliters in total last year.
 That was down around 5.7% on the 561 million hectoliters sold in 2019.
 Clearly that reflected a brutal on-trade environment in a host of markets, including in Europe where lockdowns were harsh.
 Note that on-premise activity makes up around 30% of the company’s business there.
 Similar story in Central America, which accounts for just under 25% of total volume.
 Authorities in Mexico even shut down the firm’s beer production for a couple months in Q2 as part of their COVID measures, ultimately contributing to the 10% volume decline in the region.
 Asia Pacific likewise saw double digit volume declines, though North and South America held up better, especially the latter.